 The We the Students Essay Contest features over $20,000 in prizes, and a grand prize of $5,000.
-To win, students must answer the following question: Does peaceful resistance to laws positively or negatively impact a free society?
+To win, students must answer the following question: What are the essential qualities of a citizen in your community in 21st century America?

 How do you feel about key issues like immigration, college affordability, and more?
-Join the debate on Think the Vote, and you can win a $25 gift card for providing the strongest argument on either side of the issue.
+Join the debate on Think the Vote, and you can win a $25 gift card, a t-shirt, and be entered for a chance to win a $1,000 scholarship for providing the strongest argument on either side of the issue.

 Be notified about contests, scholarships, competitions, debates and discussions on current events.
 Already connected?
 Update your profile.

 Our annual summer program brings together high school students from across the country to Washington, D.C. for a week of deep discussions on critical issues and interaction with scholars, policy-makers, and national thought leaders.
 Participants also make new friends, tour the monuments and museums, and connect with professionals throughout the D.C. area.

 Preparing for a debate?
 Each month, we host Debate Preparation Webinars designed to provide the details you need to understand and prepare for controversial debate topics.
 This year’s debate preparation webinars will be conducted by policy experts from around the nation.